ubesluttsom/graduate-case-2025/doc/infrastructure.md

 ## Parameters

 The infrastructure is parameterized using the [common.json](../infrastructure/parameters/common.json) file.
+And the parameter files in [common.json](../cms/infrastructure/parameters/) for the CMS and [common.json](../excursion/infrastructure/parameters/common.json) for the api and web.
 The parameters are:

 - `environment`: The environment to deploy to.
 Used to create unique names for resources.
   - Must be one of `dev`, `test`, `prod`.